Danismad/clondegoogle/README.md

 # googleclone
-A Google clone realized with html and css
+A Google clone realized with html and css.